India eases foreign ownership rules for medical device makers

 India currently imports about 70 percent of its medical devices requirement from overseas, HDFC Securities estimates.

 Shares of device makers jumped on Wednesday after the government's decision.
-Shares in Opto Circuits (India) Ltd (OPTO.NS) surged almost 16 percent, while Siemens India (SIEM.NS) gained 2.2 percent.
+Shares in Opto Circuits (India) Ltd surged almost 16 percent, while Siemens India gained 2.2 percent.

 Rahul Guha, partner and director at Boston Consulting Group welcomed the move but said the government needs to do more to boost the medical devices industry.